3-Day Ski / Splitboard Mountaineering Course

 - Snow/ski anchors

-- Rope handling and systems
+- Rope handling skills

 - Transitions in steep terrain